Michael Moorcock: With Blue Öyster Cult

-Moorcock wrote the lyrics to three album tracks by the American band Blue Öyster Cult: "Black Blade", referring to the sword Stormbringer in the Elric books, "Veteran of the Psychic Wars", showing us Elric's emotions at a critical point of his story (this song may also refer to the "Warriors at the Edge of Time", which figure heavily in Moorcock's novels about John Daker; at one point his novel The Dragon in the Sword they call themselves the "veterans of a thousand psychic wars"), and "The Great Sun Jester", about his friend, the poet Bill Butler, who died of a drug overdose.
+Moorcock wrote the lyrics to three album tracks by the American band Blue Öyster Cult: "Black Blade", referring to the sword Stormbringer in the Elric books, "Veteran of the Psychic Wars", showing us Elric's emotions at a critical point of his story (this song may also refer to the "Warriors at the Edge of Time", which figure heavily in Moorcock's novels about John Daker; at one point his novel The Dragon in the Sword they call themselves the "veterans of a thousand psychic wars", although the term is also applied to Elric in 2022's "The Citadel of Forgotten Myths"), and "The Great Sun Jester", about his friend, the poet Bill Butler, who died of a drug overdose.
 Moorcock has performed live with BÖC (in 1987 at the Atlanta, GA Dragon Con Convention).

 With Spirits Burning

-Moorcock contributed vocals and harmonica to the Spirits Burning albums An Alien Heat and The Hollow Lands.
-Most of the lyrics were taken from or based on text in novels from Moorcock's The Dancers At The End Of Time trilogy.
+Moorcock contributed vocals and harmonica to the Spirits Burning albums An Alien Heat, The Hollow Lands, The End Of All Songs - Part 1, and The End Of All Songs - Part 2.
+Most of the lyrics were taken from or based on text in novels from Moorcock's The Dancers at the End of Time trilogy.
 The albums were produced by Spirits Burning leader Don Falcone, and included contributions from Albert Bouchard and other members of Blue Öyster Cult, as well as former members of Hawkwind.

 Moorcock plays harmonica on three songs on the 2021 Spirits Burning album Evolution Ritual.

 Moorcock also appeared on five tracks on the Spirits Burning CD Alien Injection, released in 2008.
 He is credited with singing lead vocals and playing glockenspiel, guitar and mandolin.
 The performances used on the CD were from The Entropy Tango & Gloriana Demo Sessions.

+With Smoulder

+Moorcock wrote and narrated the introduction to the Smoulder track "Victims of Fate," which is featured on their 2023 album Violent Creed of Vengeance.

 Other appearances

 Moorcock's last public appearance as a music performer was with Nik Turner and Flame Tree in Austin, Texas, March 2019.

-Moorcock is currently writing songs for Alan Davey and other old-time collaborators.
+Moorcock is currently working on a record with Alan Davey, recording some of his own songs and songs by Robert Calvert, his co-performer in Hawkwind.
+Moorcock is also writing songs with other long-time collaborators.